-A Everyone dreams every night, but do our dreams mean anything or have any purpose?
+A It’s most likely that everyone dreams every night, but do our dreams mean anything or have any purpose?

-B Most people have 4–7 dreams a night in a stage of sleep called REM (Rapid Eye Movement) which lasts for 10–30 minutes and happens 4 or 5 times a night.
-There are a few people who have no memory of dreaming when they wake up, but it’s unclear whether they didn’t dream or just don’t remember; you’ll probably only remember what you dreamed about if you wake up while you’re dreaming and then think about what happened.
+B Most people have 4 to 7 dreams a night in a stage of sleep called REM (Rapid Eye Movement) which lasts for 10 to 30 minutes and happens 4 or 5 times a night.
+There are a few people who have no memory of dreaming when they wake up, but it’s unclear whether they didn’t dream or just don’t remember; you’ll often only remember what you dreamed about if you wake up while you’re dreaming and then think about what happened in the dream.

-E Theories about why we dream tend to be more supported by science, and there are several popular ones, such as the information processing theory.
+E When it comes to whether dreaming has any purpose, there is also disagreement, but there are some theories about this that are more supported by science.
+One of these is the information processing theory.
 This is the idea that when we are dreaming, our brains are sifting through all the information we have taken in during the day and helping us to organise and keep what is important in our memories and forget what is unimportant.
 Sleep scientist Matthew Walker adds that dreams also help us with creativity and problem solving by finding connections between things that may not be obvious to us when we are awake.
-He uses Russian chemist Dimitri Mendeleev as an example of this happening: in 1869, after spending many days trying to figure out the connection between all the universal elements, Mendeleev dreamed of the periodic table.

 G Another function that REM sleep serves is helping us to understand what other people are feeling and communicating, according to Walker.
 In any interaction with somebody, a lot of information is communicated by facial expressions, and REM sleep readjusts our brains every night, so that they can decode these expressions and understand other people’s feelings.
 He adds that people who are deprived of REM sleep become more fearful of faces, even friendly ones.

-H It’s difficult to know for sure what our dreams mean or if they have any meaning at all, but it does seem like they’re helping us in important ways.
+H It’s difficult to know for sure what our dreams mean or if they have any meaning at all, but it seems like they might be helping us in important ways.
 So, sweet dreams; but remember, even if they’re not sweet, they might be helping you to manage difficult emotions and feel feelings that you need to feel.